klaytn/klaytn-docs/docs/bapp/sdk/caver-js/api-references/caver.kct/kip37.md

 ```
 Safely transfers the given `amount` tokens of specific token type `id` from `from` to the `recipient`.

-The address who was approved to send the token owner's token (the operator) or the token owner itself is expected to execute this token transferring transaction.
-Thus, the approved one or the token owner should be the sender of this transaction whose address must be given at `sendParam.from` or `kip37.options.from`.
-Without `sendParam.from` nor `kip37.options.from` being provided, an error would occur.
+The address that was authorized to send the owner's token (the operator) or the token owner him/herself is expected to execute this token transfer transaction.
+Thus, an authorized address or the token owner should be the sender of this transaction whose address must be given at `sendParam.from` or `kip37.options.from`.
+Unless both `sendParam.from` and `kip37.options.from` are provided, an error would occur.

 If the recipient was a contract address, it should implement [IKIP37Receiver.onKIP37Received](https://kips.klaytn.com/KIPs/kip-37#kip-37-token-receiver).
 Otherwise, the transfer is reverted.